MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/arc-extension-management.md

 ### Disable automatic upgrade via the Azure portal

-In the Azure portal, you can disable automatic upgrade for some extensions.
-To disable automatic upgrades, go to the **Extensions** pane, then perform these steps:
+You can disable automatic upgrades for certain extensions in the Azure portal.
+To disable automatic upgrades, navigate to the **Extensions** page and perform these steps:

 1. Choose the extension you want to disable the automatic upgrade on.
 2. Select **Disable automatic upgrade** from the top menu.